Florida State Road 100

 State Road 100 (SR 100) is a 153 mi east–west highway serving northeast Florida.
-Its western terminus is at the Georgia-Florida border 4 mi north of Avoca, Florida (its continuation in Georgia is State Route 11); its eastern terminus is an intersection with Shore Scenic Highway (SR A1A) in Flagler Beach.
+Its western terminus is at the Georgia-Florida state line 4 mi north of Avoca, Florida (its continuation in Georgia is State Route 11); its eastern terminus is an intersection with Shore Scenic Highway (SR A1A) in Flagler Beach.
 The portion west of Lake City is only signed as portions of US 41 and US 129, both of which run north–south.

 Route description

 Eastbound FL 100 (marked as southbound) and southbound US 129 just after crossing the Florida-Georgia border.

 The northernmost 8 mi of SR 100 are signed (north-south) as US 129.
 For 3 mi in Jasper, it merges with US 41 (hidden SR 25) before separating from US 129 (which has the hidden Florida Department of Transportation designation SR 51 between the split and Live Oak).
 The overlap with US 41 terminates in Lake City, when it turns east onto US 90 (hidden SR 10), which is also joined by another hidden overlap with SR 47 until that route turns north at the intersection with US 441 (hidden SR 25A).

 East of Lake City, SR 100 is signed east-west as it continues along a northwest–southeast pathway toward the Atlantic Ocean, running along the southern border of the Lake City Gateway Airport, then passing through the community of Lulu, and later crossing the bridge over the Olustee Creek, and thus crossing the Columbia-Union county line.